Bring a punch of Japanese flavor to your BBQ this season with this Grilled Corn with Miso Butter.

 Grilled Corn with Honey Miso Butter

-- 4 ears frozen or canned corn
+- 4 large ears of corn

 - 1 green onion/scallion (chopped)